 Order at the Expense of Disorder

-It's true, Japanese trains are punctual to a fault, streets are clean, and violent crime is so rare it makes national news.
+It’s true, Japanese trains are punctual to a fault, streets are clean, and violent crime is so rare it makes national news.
 While this may be all well and good to the Japanese, as an American, I was crying out for a little chaos from time to time!
-In a way, living in Japan was like living inside the mind of someone with OCD: everything had its place, every person a set of phrases to use for every occasion, and if anything should go wrong, it's immediately quarantined and shunned by society (Brave New World, anyone?).
-Don't get wrong, these qualities make Japan a very comfortable and desirable place to live.
-But I remember what it was like leaving and stepping foot on Thai soil for the first time - roads without clear lane markers and dirt spilling over; people dressed sloppily and eating on the streets - and thinking "YES!
+In a way, living in Japan was like living inside the mind of someone with OCD: everything had its place, every person a set of phrases to use for every occasion, and if anything should go wrong, it’s immediately quarantined and shunned by society (Brave New World, anyone?).
+Don’t get me wrong, these qualities make Japan a very comfortable and desirable place to live.
+But I remember what it was like leaving and stepping foot on Thai soil for the first time – roads without clear lane markers and dirt spilling over; people dressed sloppily and eating on the streets – and thinking “YES!
 Finally!
-Something different!"
+Something different!”

 Waste

-One of the first experiences I blogged about in Japan was seeing how a cake was wrapped for take out at a bakery.
+One of the first experiences I blogged about in Japan was seeing how a cake was wrapped for take out at a bakery

-...she unleashed her fury on the small black confectionary by trying to suffocate it: first came the plastic covering; then two disposable ice packs; a small plastic fork; a thin cardboard box; a paper bag, designed to fit perfectly over the carboard box; and finally, the coup de gras, a plastic bag with handles.
-All this for a slice of chocolate cake, half the size of one I'd expect back home for the same price.
+…she unleashed her fury on the small black confectionary by trying to suffocate it: first came the plastic covering; then two disposable ice packs; a small plastic fork; a thin cardboard box; a paper bag, designed to fit perfectly over the carboard box; and finally, the coup de gras, a plastic bag with handles.
+All this for a slice of chocolate cake, half the size of one I’d expect back home for the same price.
 On top of that, I planned to eat it immediately.
-Waste upon waste upon waste.As an American, I see frivolous uses of packaging and resources almost continuously: taking too many napkins, eating too much food or throwing it out (not composting).
-Japan has its own ways of showing it cares nothing about the environment, from the example above, to its standards on fresh food - bento boxes are tossed out on a daily basis - to using concrete surpluses to pave over rivers.
+Waste upon waste upon waste.

 Sexual Immaturity